GovTechSG/techpass-user-docs/docs/onboard-to-techpass.md

 # Onboard to TechPass

-Users have multiple options to onboard to TechPass, depending on their device and supported organisational email addresses.
+Users have multiple options to onboard to TechPass depending on their supported organisational email addresses.

 ## Identify your onboarding flow

-The following chart helps you to identify your TechPass onboarding flow.
+The following chart helps you to identify your TechPass onboarding method.

 ```mermaid
 %%{ init: { 'flowchart': { 'curve': 'linear'}} }%%